DataDog/integrations-core/postgres/README.md

 When it prompts for a password, enter the one used in the first command.

-### Configuration
+#### Metric Collection

-Edit the `postgres.yaml` file to point to your server and port, set the masters to monitor.
+1. Edit the `postgres.yaml` file to point to your server and port, set the masters to monitor.
 See the [sample postgres.yaml](https://github.com/DataDog/integrations-core/blob/master/postgres/conf.yaml.example) for all available configuration options.

 Configuration Options: